 The brown hare is Britain’s fastest land mammal.
 Propelled by those powerful hind legs which define its shape as surely as its long, black-tipped ears, the hare has been known to run at speeds exceeding 40mph.
 Added to its shyness, this astonishing turn of speed accounts for the apparent elusiveness of the hare.
 Sighted only rarely in some areas for much of the year, it retains a mystique long forfeited by rabbits.

-The hare is a creature with pagan, sacred and mystic associations, by turns benign, cunning, romantic or, most famously, in its March courtship rituals, mad.
-It is largely silent, preferring to feed at night or, in summer, as the last light fades from the day, a shadowy existence which adds to its mysteriousness.
-In Alison Uttley's Little Grey Rabbit stories the character of Hare is superior and strutting, occasionally pernickety, always aloof - a rendering for children of the animal's natural reserve as well his appropriateness as a denizen of that world of aristocratic entitlement evoked by Sackville-West.
-For example, it is Hare who keeps Grey Rabbit up to scratch in the matter of housekeeping: "Where's the milk, Grey Rabbit?" asked Hare.
-"We can't drink tea without milk."
+In hare mythology, the hare is a creature with pagan, sacred and mystic associations, by turns benign, cunning, romantic or, most famously, in its March courtship rituals, mad.
+It is largely silent, preferring to feed at night or, in summer, as the last light fades from the day, a shadowy existence which adds to its mysteriousness in hare mythology.
+In Alison Uttley’s Little Grey Rabbit stories the character of Hare is superior and strutting, occasionally pernickety, always aloof – a rendering for children of the animal’s natural reserve as well his appropriateness as a denizen of that world of aristocratic entitlement evoked by Sackville-West.
+For example, it is Hare who keeps Grey Rabbit up to scratch in the matter of housekeeping: “Where’s the milk, Grey Rabbit?” asked Hare.
+“We can’t drink tea without milk.”

 If few town-based people are fortunate enough to see a hare in the wild, there can be no Britons unfamiliar with its appearance.
-Today, the hare motif is to be found on fabric, wallpaper, cushions, lampshades and ties; it has been used as a letterhead, a heraldic device and in the design of stock pins, cuff-links, brooches and charms for bracelets.
+Today hare mythology has extended and the hare motif is to be found on fabric, wallpaper, cushions, lampshades and ties; it has been used as a letterhead, a heraldic device and in the design of stock pins, cuff-links, brooches and charms for bracelets.

 Varying in sophistication and elaboration, this icononography characterises all the “three hares” of church architecture in Britain, from a late-15th-century carved wooden boss in the chapel at Cotehele in Cornwall to a stained glass roundel at Holy Trinity church, Long Melford in Suffolk, and a painted stone boss in the Lady Chapel of St David’s Cathedral in Pembrokeshire.